IGM - Intersex Genital Mutilation/ What you should know

 These are some examples...

-Chordee Release: Skin graft complication(s), infection, excessive bleeding, painful arousal, sex and masturbation, injury to surrounding areas of the body during the operation, scarring, physiological trauma
+Chordee Release: Skin graft complication(s), infection, excessive bleeding, painful arousal, sex and masturbation, injury to surrounding areas of the body during the operation, scarring, psychological trauma

-Hypospadias Repair: Incontinence, urinary tract infection(s), Skin graft complication(s), painful arousal, sex and masturbation, excessive bleeding, injury to surrounding areas of the body during the operation, scarring, physiological trauma
+Hypospadias Repair: Incontinence, urinary tract infection(s), skin graft complication(s), painful arousal, sex and masturbation, excessive bleeding, injury to surrounding areas of the body during the operation, scarring, psychological trauma

-Gonadectomy: Death, permanent HRT treatment, loss of sex drive, early onset menopause, excessive bleeding, injury to surrounding areas of the body during the operation, scarring, physiological trauma
+Gonadectomy: Death, permanent HRT treatment, loss of sex drive, early onset menopause, excessive bleeding, injury to surrounding areas of the body during the operation, scarring, psychological trauma

-Hysterectomy: Death, permanent HRT treatment, blood clots, infection, excessive bleeding, surgical complications, damage to the urinary tract, bladder, rectum or other pelvic structures during surgery, early onset menopause, scarring, physiological trauma
+Hysterectomy: Death, permanent HRT treatment, blood clots, infection, excessive bleeding, surgical complications, damage to the urinary tract, bladder, rectum or other pelvic structures during surgery, early onset menopause, scarring, psychological trauma

-Clitoridectomy: Permanent loss of sexual sensation, excessive bleeding, painful arousal, sex and masturbation, injury to surrounding areas of the body during the operation, scarring, physiological trauma
+Clitoridectomy: Permanent loss of sexual sensation, excessive bleeding, painful arousal, sex and masturbation, injury to surrounding areas of the body during the operation, scarring, psychological trauma

-Micro Penis Amputation: Death, permanent HRT treatment, gonadectomy, vaginoplasty, excessive bleeding, painful arousal, sex and masturbation, injury to surrounding areas of the body during the operation, surgical complications, scarring, physiological trauma
+Micro Penis Amputation: Death, permanent HRT treatment, gonadectomy, vaginoplasty, excessive bleeding, painful arousal, sex and masturbation, injury to surrounding areas of the body during the operation, surgical complications, scarring, psychological trauma

 A dictionary definition, describing the meaning of consent...